-Busch made his way to the front again in the closing laps, but a caution for debris set up the two-lap overtime finish.
-Busch and rookie Austin Dillon hooked up in a tandem after the final restart before he got help from Ricky Stenhouse Jr. to move ahead of Joey Logano for the lead on the last lap.
+Busch drove his way to the front again in the closing laps, but a caution for debris set up the two-lap overtime finish.
+Busch and rookie Austin Dillon hooked up in a tandem after the final restart before he got help from Stenhouse to move ahead of Joey Logano for the lead on the last lap.

 Busch crossed the finish line ahead of Stenhouse and Michael Annett when a big wreck occurred on the frontstretch.
 Dillon, who had to start the 250-mile race from the rear of the field since his pole-winning car failed post-qualifying inspection, was among those involved in the incident.

-Danica Patrick led 14 laps before she was involved in a crash with Jeffrey Earnhardt with 18 laps remaining.
-Patrick spun around coming out of turn two and slammed into the inside retaining wall on the backstretch.
+Danica Patrick led 13 laps before she was involved in a crash on the backstretch with 17 laps remaining.
+Patrick spun around coming out of turn two and slammed into the inside retaining wall.
 She ended up finishing 31st.

 "Bummer," Patrick said.
 "I thought we were going to win tonight.
 It just kind of felt like the IndyCar days when you're close a couple of times.
 It's just frustrating when that's the case.
 What are you going to do?
 There was an accident happening in front of me, and the best thing that you can do is to try and get around it."

 Patrick's incident occurred just after Stenhouse bumped Jeffrey Earnhardt from behind and spun him around, collecting several other cars.